 Jointly, the toxicity, systemic nature, and persistence of neonicotinoid insecticides pose a high risk to bees.
 For this reason, Bee Better prohibits any use of nitroguanidine neonicotinoids, the highly bee-toxic subgroup of neonicotinoids (e.g. imidacloprid, dinotefuran, clothianidin, and thiamethoxam).

 Bee Better aims to establish and maintain healthy flowering habitat that can support bees and other beneficial insects.
 The persistence of neonicotinoids in soil can pose a contamination risk months to years after these chemicals are applied.
 Therefore, Bee Better pollinator habitat cannot be placed in areas where neonics were applied, including the planting of treated seed, in the previous two years.
-In addition, permanent pollinator habitat on Bee Better farms must be placed at least 125 feet away from areas currently treated – or suspected to be treated, in the case of neighboring land – with neonicotinoids.
+In addition, permanent pollinator habitat on Bee Better farms must adhere to the spatial buffer requirements for areas currently treated – or suspected to be treated, in the case of neighboring land – with neonicotinoids.

 Summary of Relevant Bee Better standards

 Do not use nitroguanidine neonicotinoids (clothianidin, dinotefuran, imidacloprid, and thiamethoxam).
 This ban includes the planting of treated seeds.
-(Standard 2.2e).
+(Standard 2.2d).

 Do not plant pollinator habitat in locations where nitroguanidine neonicotinoids were applied in the previous two years.
 In the Bee Better certification process, use includes the planting of seeds treated with nitroguanidine neonicotinoids.
 (Standard 1.1a, vii).

 Establish a pesticide-free buffer around permanent pollinator habitat.
-Spatial buffers should meet the following minimum width: 125 feet for seed treated with nitroguanidine neonicotinoids.
+Spatial buffers should meet the following minimum width: 40 feet for ground based applications and 60 feet for airblast applications.
 (Standard 2.3c, i).

 Buffers are required within your own property, as well as between new permanent pollinator habitat on your property and neighboring farms or land where insecticides are known or suspected to be applied.
 When insecticide application practices on neighboring properties change following permanent habitat creation on your parcels, spatial buffer requirements can be waived, although when feasible, we recommend incorporating a buffer.
 When permanent habitat is adjacent to farms containing canola, corn, cotton, soy, sunflower, and wheat, seed treatment buffers must be adhered to unless there is proof that neighboring farms are not treated with nitroguanidine neonicotinoids (e.g., they are certified organic).
 (Standard 2.3c, iii).